sverx/devkitSMS/README.md

 * for SMS: place `SMSlib.h` in a SMSlib folder in your projects root (or directly into your project folder if you prefer doing so) and `SMSlib.lib` in SDCC `lib/z80` folder
 * for GG: place `SMSlib.h` in a SMSlib folder in your projects root (or directly into your project folder if you prefer doing so) and `SMSlib_GG.lib` in SDCC `lib/z80` folder
 * for SG-1000/SC-3000: place `crt0_sg.rel` from this package in a crt0 folder in your projects root (or directly into your project folder if you prefer doing so)
-* for SG-1000/SC-3000: place `SGlib.h` and `SGlib.rel` in a SGlib folder in your projects root (or directly into your project folder if you prefer doing so)
+* for SG-1000/SC-3000: place `SGlib.h` and `SGlib.lib` in a SGlib folder in your projects root (or directly into your project folder if you prefer doing so)
 * (optional) if you plan to use PSG music/SFX, place `PSGlib.h` and `PSGlib.lib` in a PSGlib folder in your projects root (or directly into your project folder if you prefer doing so)
 * (optional) if you plan to use MoonBlaster modules for FM music, place `MBMlib.h` and `MBMlib.rel` in a MBMlib folder in your projects root (or directly into your project folder if you prefer doing so)